Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Rely--Guarantee Style Reasoning via Stability

 Compatibility of rely/guarantee assumptions becomes logical entailment obligations between these formulas (e.g., \(\mathsf{G}_B\models \mathsf{R}_A\) for \(B\neq A\) in the two-thread case); the resulting parallel-composition step is summarized in \S\ref{sec:rg:parallel}.
 We use this encoding in \S\ref{sec:peterson} to phrase the standard ``ownership'' assumptions of Peterson's algorithm (only thread \(i\) writes \code{flag[i]}, and each thread writes \code{victim} only to its own identifier).

-\paragraph{Rely/guarantee assumptions \emph{vs.} model constraints.} Rely/guarantee (and ownership) clauses can be used in two distinct ways in epistemic reasoning. \emph{(i) As assumptions about the actual run} (open-system reasoning): the clause is added to the antecedent of an entailment or a local proof obligation but does \emph{not} restrict the epistemic alternatives quantified over by $\Knows_A$.
-In this regime, knowledge claims that depend on a rely must explicitly assume that the rely is known (e.g., by adding hypotheses of the form $\Knows_A\mathsf{R}_A$). \emph{(ii) As constraints defining the model} (closed-program verification): one restricts attention to runs that satisfy a fixed interface specification $\Phi$ (typically a conjunction of $\Always$-guarded step constraints such as guarantees/ownership).
-Then $\Knows_A$ quantifies only over alternatives that also satisfy $\Phi$, and relies may be used inside knowledge without extra $\Knows$-wrapping.
-In particular, any formula that holds at all points of the (restricted) model is automatically known by every thread.
-Unless stated otherwise, our Peterson development treats ownership/guarantee clauses derived from code as model constraints in this sense; we still write them as formulas so they can also be used as explicit assumptions when discussing open-system relies.
+\paragraph{Convention: rely/guarantee as model constraints.} Rely/guarantee (and ownership) clauses can be used in two natural ways in an epistemic setting, and in the sequel we commit to one of them. \emph{(i) Closed-program reading (adopted here).} We fix an interface specification \(\Phi\), typically a conjunction of \(\Always\)-guarded step constraints such as guarantees and ownership clauses, and restrict attention to runs that satisfy \(\Phi\).
+Under this reading, \(\Knows_A\) quantifies only over alternatives that also satisfy \(\Phi\), so relies may be used inside knowledge without extra \(\Knows\)-wrapping; any formula that holds at all points of the restricted model is automatically known by every thread. \emph{(ii) Open-system reading (not used in our development).} Here the clause is an assumption about the actual run, added to the antecedent of an entailment but not restricting the epistemic alternatives.
+Knowledge claims that depend on a rely then require an explicit hypothesis \(\Knows_A\mathsf{R}_A\).
+The two readings are logically consistent and interchangeable for proofs that never appeal to knowledge about the rely itself; we adopt~(i) throughout.